 To begin with, Universal offers four basic tiers or categories for its annual passes.
 The Seasonal Pass allows you access to the resort only during certain times, or seasons, of the year – basically, you won’t be eligible to go during spring, some of summer, or Christmas break (don’t worry – we’ll list all the blockout dates in just a moment).
 The Power Pass cuts those blackout dates in half.
 The Preferred Pass has no blockouts for the theme parks, though it still does for the water park, while the Premier Pass has absolutely none at all across the board.

 Finally, it should be noted that all four AP echelons are offered in two different varieties: two-park and three-park.
-The former grants you entry only to the two theme parks (Universal Studios Florida and Islands of Adventure), while the latter makes you eligible for the brand-new Volcano Bay, as well.
-On the whole, the price difference between the two options is $99 – save for the Premier Pass, that is, which will cost you $149 to upgrade.
+The former grants you entry only to the two theme parks (Universal Studios Florida and Islands of Adventure), while the latter makes you eligible for the Volcano Bay water theme park, as well.
+On the whole, the price difference between the two options is somewhere around $100 – save for the Premier Pass, that is, which costs a bit more to upgrade.

 (Note: before we go any further, we should probably make mention of a slight difference in terminology between what we’re using here and what Universal uses in all of its marketing materials; namely, it doesn’t consider the Seasonal Pass a type of annual pass but, rather, a – um – seasonal pass.
 This is why you’ll see the company, for instance, refer to “seasonal and annual passes” on its website.
 For our money, however, that’s splitting hairs – they’re all passes that offer [mostly] year-round access to the parks, and considering the huge differences in benefit levels already, the gap between the Seasonal Pass and the “annual” passes isn’t that much different.)